Tracking Variation in Systemic Risk at US Banks During 1974-2013

 55 Pages Posted: 1 Apr 2012 Last revised: 12 Aug 2015

 Date Written: August 10, 2015

-This paper proposes a theoretically sound and easy-to-implement way to measure the systemic and stand-alone risk of financial institutions using publicly available accounting and stock market data.
-The measure models the credit enhancement taxpayers provide to individual banks as a put option on bank assets, a tradition that originated with Merton (1974).
-We extend his contribution by expressing the value of banking-sector losses from systemic default risk as the value of a put option written on a portfolio of aggregate bank assets whose exercise price equals the face value of aggregate bank debt.
-We conceive of an individual bank’s systemic risk as its contribution to the value of this potential sector-wide put on the financial safety net.
-To track the interaction of private and governmental sources of systemic risk during and in advance of successive business-cycle contractions, we apply our model to quarterly data over the period 1974-2010.
-Results indicate that systemic risk reached unprecedented highs during the years 2008-2010, and that bank size, leverage, and asset risk are key drivers of systemic risk.
+This paper proposes a theoretically based and easy-to-implement way to measure the systemic risk of financial institutions using publicly available accounting and stock market data.
+The measure models the credit enhancement taxpayers provide to individual banks in the Merton tradition (1974) as a combination put option for the deep tail of bank losses and a knock-in stop-loss call on bank assets.
+This model expresses the value of taxpayer loss exposure from a string of defaults as the value of this combination option written on the portfolio of industry assets.
+The exercise price of the call is the face value of the debt of the entire sector.
+We conceive of an individual bank’s systemic risk as its contribution to the value of this sector-wide option on the financial safety net.
+To the extent that authorities are slow to see bank losses or reluctant to exercise the call, the government itself becomes a secondary source of systemic risk.
+We apply our model to quarterly data over the period 1974-2013.
+The model indicates that systemic risk reached unprecedented highs during the financial crisis years 2008-2009, and that bank size, leverage, and asset risk are key drivers of systemic risk.

-Keywords: systemic risk, safety net, financial institutions, financial crises
+Keywords: systemic risk, safety net, financial institutions, financial crises, bailout costs